 — Carlo Ravelli

-Timing also governs light itself, as a cloud edge opens, reflections emerge, highlights shift, or the subject is revealed.
-A fraction of a second can be the difference between a photograph that feels complete and one that feels like a near-miss.
-Timing also shapes narrative — because the difference between one frame and the next may suggest two entirely different stories.
+Timing also governs light.
+A cloud edge opens.
+Reflections appear.
+Highlights shift.
+A fraction of a second can be the difference between a photograph that feels complete and one that does not.
+Timing shapes narrative as well — because two frames made moments apart may suggest entirely different stories.

-Timing is a skill, and like any skill, it requires practice to master.
-Perfecting the skill of timing requires developing a sense of anticipation —learning patterns: how people move, how waves form, how light shifts through clouds.
+Timing is a skill, and like any skill, it improves with practice.
+It requires anticipation — learning how people move, how waves form, how light shifts through clouds.
 Above all, it requires patience: staying long enough for the frame to resolve.

 Good timing isn’t luck.
 It’s attention.